In this article, you’ll learn about:

 Iron

-Iron is an essential mineral that helps transport oxygen throughout the body.
+Iron is an essential (necessary) mineral that helps transport oxygen throughout the body.
 Iron is a crucial component of hemoglobin, the substance in red blood cells that carries oxygen from your lungs throughout your body (3).
-An iron deficiency can be identified by feeling cold, brittle nails and hair thinning.
+An iron deficiency can be identified by feeling cold, having brittle nails, and experiencing hair thinning.
 Studies have demonstrated that adults with low iron levels have poorer sleep quality (4).
 Poor sleep quality can lead to commonly experienced restless legs, leading to relaxation aversion and disturbed sleep (5,6).
 Thankfully, getting more iron can improve restless leg symptoms (7).

 Natural sources of iron include (10):

-• Meat and fish (beef, oyster, turkey)
+- Meat and fish (beef, oyster, turkey)

-• Legumes (lentils, green peas, chickpeas)
+- Legumes (lentils, green peas, chickpeas)

-• Nuts (cashews, peanuts)
+- Nuts (cashews, peanuts)

-• Vegetables (spinach, potatoes, tomatoes)
+- Vegetables (spinach, potatoes, tomatoes)

-• Grains (brown rice, white rice, whole wheat)
+- Grains (brown rice, white rice, whole wheat)

 Magnesium